aviaviavi/talks/intro-to-parsers-2019-01/PITCHME.md

 ### Some terminology

-- *Stream*: The sequence of information we're trying to parse
+- *Stream*: The data we're trying to parse
 - *Token*: A single element of the stream
 - *Lexeme*: A logical collection of tokens, like a word and the following spaces